-We have participated in programs offered by the IIA that support research and development activities, and under the Israel-U.S. Binational Industrial Research and Development Foundation ("BIRD Foundation").
-See note 2 to our 2018 consolidated financial statement.
-We did not apply for additional grants from the IIA for research and technological development in 2018.
+We have participated in programs offered by the IIA that support research and development activities.
+See Note 2 to our 2019 consolidated financial statement.
+We did not apply for additional grants from the IIA for research and technological development since 2012.